dataiku/dss-plugin-onnx-exporter/README.md

 ## How to use the Macros ?

-### Saved model to onnx macro
+### Convert saved model to onnx macro

-1. Create (if you don't already have it) a DSS python3 code env with the following packages (ie packages needed for Visual Deep Learning with keras == 2.1.6):
+1. Create (if you don't already have one) a DSS python3 code env with the following packages (ie packages needed for Visual Deep Learning with keras == 2.1.6):
 ```tensorflow==1.8.0
 keras==2.1.6